1980 NSWRFL season

 The 1980 New South Wales Rugby Football League premiership was the 73rd season of Sydney's professional rugby league football competition, Australia's first.
 Twelve clubs, including six of 1908's foundation teams and another six from around Sydney competed for the J.J.
 Giltinan Shield and WD & HO Wills Cup during the season, which culminated in a grand final between the Canterbury and Eastern Suburbs clubs.
 NSWRFL clubs also competed in the 1980 Tooth Cup and players from NSWRFL clubs were selected to represent the New South Wales team.

 Season summary

 Twenty-two regular season rounds were played from March till August, resulting in a top five of Easts, Canterbury, Wests, St. George and Souths who battled it out in the finals.

+Mid-way through the season, players contracted to NSWRFL clubs were selected to represent the New South Wales team in two games against the Queensland team in 1980.
+After that the experimental 1980 State of Origin game was played, and NSWRFL clubs' players represented Queensland for the first time.
+NSWRFL club players were also selected to go on the mid-season 1980 Kangaroo tour of New Zealand.